deysipaniagua7/belly-button-challenge/README.md

 -Metadata and Deployment: We displayed the sample’s metadata (demographic info) by looping through each key-value pair from the metadata JSON object and creating a text string.
 WE also appended an html tag with that text to the #sample-metadata panel.
 All plots are updated when a new sample is selected.
 Finally we were asked to deploy the app to GitHub Pages.

+The main "belly-button-challenge" repo contiains:

+-An "index.html" file which allows the charts/bubble map to be generated

+-A "samples.json" file which contains the dataset for the module

+The ".vscode" subfolder contains:

+-A "settings.json" file

+-"app.js" file

+The "static/js" which contains the my javascript code

 Please note, I used in-class activities/notes and the following resources to complete my assignments:

 -https://stackoverflow.com/questions/75319317/how-do-i-delete-many-filtering-by-two-conditions